Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Introduction

 Although we use face-based AI systems as a running example, the choices, considerations, and tradeoffs that we discuss are common to disaggregated evaluations of many other types of AI systems as well.
 However, face-based AI systems have, in many ways, become a bellwether for AI systems in general.
-Face-based AI systems are used throughout society in comparatively low-stakes domains like advertising~\cite{gillespie2019are} and digital media management~\cite{GooglePhotos}, as well as high-stakes domains like education~\cite{Proctorio}, employment~\cite{HireVue}, healthcare~\cite{SepsisWatch}, security~\cite{FaceID,WindowsHello,SmartGate}, and criminal justice~\cite{FBI-NGI}.
-Despite their growing prevalence, their use remains controversial~\cite{S19} and the industry around them is evolving rapidly.
+Face-based AI systems are used throughout society in comparatively low-stakes domains like advertising~\cite{gillespie2019are} and digital media management~\cite{GooglePhotos}, as well as in high-stakes domains like education~\cite{Proctorio}, employment~\cite{HireVue}, healthcare~\cite{SepsisWatch}, security~\cite{FaceID,WindowsHello,SmartGate}, and criminal justice~\cite{FBI-NGI}.
+Despite their growing prevalence, their use remains controversial~\cite{S19}.
 Much of this debate has been spurred by a number of high-profile disaggregated evaluations, most notably the Gender Shades study~\cite{gendershades,raji2019actionable}.
-And, in turn, the debate has helped to highlight some key limitations of disaggregated evaluations and the dangers of a narrow focus on performance disparities~\cite{hassein17against}.
+In turn, this debate has helped to highlight some key limitations of disaggregated evaluations and the dangers of focusing narrowly on performance disparities~\cite{hassein17against,raji2020saving}.
 For these reasons, we believe that face-based AI systems make a particularly compelling running example.
-That said, we emphasize that our focus on face-based AI systems~should not be viewed as an endorsement of their use.\looseness=-1
+That said, our focus on face-based AI systems should not be viewed as an endorsement of their use.